Back to Blog

 Powder Coating and Paint Spraying

-Powder coating and paint spraying can support different appearance needs for custom aluminum parts.
-Buyers should provide color expectations, appearance references, and any packaging-related surface protection needs.
+HSX supports in-house powder coating and spray painting for suitable custom aluminum parts.
+Buyers should provide color expectations, appearance references, color samples or color cards when custom spray painting is needed, and any packaging-related surface protection needs.

 Aluminum Anodizing

-Aluminum anodizing can be evaluated for suitable aluminum die casting projects.
+Aluminum anodizing can be coordinated with partner resources for suitable aluminum die casting projects when required by the project.
 Buyers should provide finish direction and appearance expectations early.
-For more detail, read HSX's guide to powder coating vs anodizing for aluminum die casting.
+For projects with visible metallic color requirements, buyers can review HSX's guide to aluminum die casting parts for anodizing evaluation before sending drawings and sample photos.

 OEM / ODM Packaging